About Nicholas C. Zakas

 About the Human

 Hi, I’m Nicholas C. Zakas, an independent software developer living in Mountain View, California.
 I’ve been a software architect at companies like Yahoo and Box, as well as an author and speaker.
 I created the ESLint open source project and wrote several books.
-At the moment, I’m unemployed as I’m recovering from Lyme disease and haven’t been able to leave my home much in the past five years.
+At the moment, I’m recovering from Lyme disease and haven’t been able to leave my home much in the past six years.

 I have been vocal with standards bodies about what he believes.
 I’m listed in the acknowledgments section of HTML5 for my work on defining the behavior of empty string URLs in HTML (set of changes to HTML5) that were made in response to the problems outlined in my post, Empty image src can destroy your site.
 I followed up with browser vendors to ensure that the behavior was changed to match the spec.

 I was also invited to participate in a roundtable discussion hosted at Google around the ECMAScript Internationization effort.
 He was invited based on feedback provided to individual group members, and argued (unsuccessfully) for a more sane API design.
 I still hope that my feedback and recommendations didn’t fall on deaf ears.